Company’s Solution For School Shootings? Weaponize The Building

 Fire codes will not allow the system to be hooked up to sprinklers, so this is a completely different line in a ceilings’ grid.

-The idea would be to get several systems in a school to be able to deploy from zone to zone — each zone costing about $100,000.
+The idea would be to get several systems in a school to be able to deploy from zone to zone, which would cost about $100,000.

 Trade reviews say this is really the first time schools will be able to take surveillance and actually do something with it in real-time with that two-button system.